permaweb/ao-cookbook/src/concepts/units.md

 ## What is a Unit?

-The ao Computer is composed of three Unit types, each type contians a set of responsibilities for the computer.
+The ao Computer is composed of three Unit types, each type contains a set of responsibilities for the computer.
 And each Unit is horizontally scalable.

 In ao we have the `Messager Unit` or `MU`, and the `Scheduler Unit` or `SU`, and the `Compute Unit` or the `CU`.
 These units are the building blocks of the ao Computer Grid.
 There can be 1 or more of these units on the network and they work together to power the ao Operating System or `aos`.